 DIY Sugar Cubes

 If you really like making your own sugar cubes, here’s an idea for you: Last year, I hosted a holiday party and set up a champagne cocktail bar for my guests.
 I made four different kinds of sugar cubes and served them alongside champagne and nonalcoholic sparkling cider as well as brandy and vodka.
 I let guests dream up their own sparkling cocktails, and it was so much fun to see the delight on their faces as their sugar cubes danced in their glasses.
-I made classic bitters, lemon, rose and lavender sugar cubes.
+I made classic bitters, lemon, rose, and lavender sugar cubes.
 So good!
-Here are some more flavor ideas:

 From your bar